willmcclure/411_wk5_day1_mapstatetoprops/README.md

 * Everything look good so far?
 If not, ask the instructor.

 * Navigate to the `Dashboard` component and see the text, "Welcome, Name".
 Let's change that.
-To do that we are going to add a user to our global state and then pull it into the dashboard component.
+To do that we are going to add a user to our global state and then pull it into the `Dashboard component.

 * Go to the `redux/state.js` file and add a property called "user" above cars.
 Give it the following value:
 ```